jackmiller1986/TurtlePulseCore/README.md

 If you have an LDO BoxTurtle kit, these are the options to pick on the web-based configurator:

 - ``Would you like normal or monolithic skirts?`` - your choice.
-If you can fit monolithic on your printer, it has a more unified look vs the split parts, but it's going to require minimum 300mm bed (probably 305x305).
-If you want them meshed you can either set top/bottom layers to 0 for the whole model, or you can do a height range modifier up to 3.6mm.
+If you can fit monolithic on your printer, it has a more unified look vs the split parts.
+We recommend a 350mm minimum size bed for this, but you may be able to get them to squeak in on a ~300-305mm plate.
 - ``Would you prefer a hub or pass through skirts?`` - Hub is our recommended default choice.
 - ``Are you using printed corners or extrusion corners?`` - Printed corners
 - ``LED corners or plain?`` - Plain